-- In this example, the use of the ampersand causes the modules listed in the first two lines and any module entered by the operator in response to the <YOUR MODULE?> entry to be considered as the response to the Object Modules prompt. - 2.
+- 1. The plus sign at the end of the first lines in RESP1 causes the modules listed in the first two lines to be considered as the input object modules.
+After reading RESP1, the linker returns to the command line and sees +mymod, so it includes MYMOD.OBJ in the list of object modules as well. - 2.
 Each of the above lines ends when you press the Enter key.